Ada-Developers-Academy/daily-curriculum/week04/tuesday/dictionary.md

 #### Hash backed `Dictionary` class

-Build a Dictionary class that stores all the words from words.rb and has a method to check whether or not a given word is valid.
+Build a Dictionary class that stores all the words from words.rb in a hash and has a method to check whether or not a given word is valid.
 Use BDD (write specs) to check your import (total words should match) and your word checking method.